Our Approach is simple here at Little Angels we believe that “Every Child Matters” .

 - Assist children with potty training and toileting by working closely together with parents/ carers

-- Be actively involved in making routine observations of the children
+- Be actively involved in making observations of the children

-- Build up an effective relationship, sharing information with parents/carers as required
+- Build up an effective relationship, sharing information with parents/carers as to what children can do and what we can do next

-- Ensure that the child’s parents/carers are helped to understand the thinking behind the activities and equipment available in the nursery
+- Ensure that the child’s parents/carers are helped to understand the reasoning behind the activities and resources available in the nursery

 - Try to be aware of any changes in the child’s home circumstances, which may affect her or his behaviour or needs in nursery

-- Liaise with the SENDCO (Special Educational Needs and Disability Coordinator) or Behaviour Coordinator if appropriate
+- Liaise with the SENCO (Special Educational Needs and Disability Coordinator) or Behaviour Coordinator if appropriate

 Established links with our local schools transition, visits and meetings